inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 8. Click :guilabel:`login to OpenStreetMap`.

-9. Here you must agree to allow this application some access to your OpenStreetMap account.
+9. Here you must agree to allow this application some access to your OSM account.
 To do so, click :guilabel:`Save Changes`.

 .. image:: /static/training/intermediate/osm/image46.*
    :align: center